saurlax/ctf_xinetd/README.md

 Write your challenge in `pwn.c` and customize gcc compilation parameters in `build.sh`.

+The challenge code will be compiled in the container and deleted after compilation is complete.

 Flag will be automatically loaded to `/flag` from the environment variables.

 ## Build